 We aim to replenish more fresh water than we consume in our operations.
 We will do this by being more efficient in operational freshwater use and effluent management, and by collaborating with others to replenish freshwater in stressed and scarce catchment areas where we operate.

-Currently, we actively manage our freshwater demands in areas of stress and scarcity.
-Based on analysis using the World Resources Institute Aqueduct Global Water Risk Atlas, four of our 24 major operating sites were located in regions with high or extremely high water stress in 2020, with another four in areas of medium to high water stress.
-The number of major operating sites in regions with high or extremely high water stress was three, when accounting for our bp petrochemicals and other 2020 divestments.
+We actively manage our freshwater demands in areas of stress and scarcity.
+Based on analysis using the World Resources Institute (WRI) Aqueduct Global Water Risk Atlas, five of our 17 major operating sites were located in regions with medium to extremely high water stress in 2022.

-Only 4% of our total freshwater withdrawals and 8% of freshwater consumption were from regions of high or extremely high water stress in 2020 (4% and 5% in 2019 respectively).
+At major operating sites, 0.1% % of our total freshwater withdrawals and 0.6 % of freshwater consumption were from regions with high or extremely high water stress in 2022 (compared with 0.1% and 0.6% respectively in 2021).

 Our wastewater treatment concentrations have slightly increased owing to lower discharge volumes at the refineries.
 The average chemical oxygen demand concentration of the treated water discharged from bp-operated treatment facilities to the freshwater environment as 42ppm.

 We have introduced detailed, site-based water assessments, to help identify operational efficiencies.
 Our refining business has completed an assessment of this type at Castellón, Spain, and assessments are now under way at other refineries.

 Through our projects organization we have run value improvement workshops in the UK, Germany and Spain.
 The recommendations from these workshops will be carried through to subsequent design phases of relevant projects.